mulugetakem/elma/README.md

 Below is result of executing the code where receiving 5 packets assumed to start overwhelm the car opration and more than 10 packets forces the CyberDefender to stop the car.
 As can be seen on the output after the 10th packet the car start to decelerate.
 ![output](img/output.png)

+**Improvments and future work**
+- Improve the user interface via `ncurses` library => *In Progress*
+- Move the solution to Elma extended example format => *in Progress*
+- Add aditional Network Layer attack types such as `TCP SYNC` and `jamming` attacks.
+- Make the attack scenarios more realistic by increasing the number of packets arriving in a specific duration.

 This software is open source and uses the MIT license.
 Details can be found [here](https://github.com/klavinslab/elma).